beshu-tech/readonlyrest-docs/details/kibana_access_rule.md

 ```

 ## Other "restricted" levels: admin, rw, ro, ro_strict
-The main idea is removing the possibility of accidental data loss, or tampering of the "data indices".
+The constant idea across all restricted levels is: removing the possibility of accidental data loss, or tampering of the "data indices".

+The rw, ro, and ro_strict levels have progressive restrictions to the alteration of the Kibana session, and Elasticsearch stack.
+And this is reflected in the removal of whole UI components (through CSS).
+For example, ro/ro_strict can't see "edit", "delete", "new" buttons all across Kibana.

+The only difference between "rw" and "admin" is the ability of interaction with ROR settings, activation keys APIs.

 In detail: